-1364 The specific yield (SY) is another important aquifer characteristic, as it defines the fraction of the 1365 aquifer that contains recoverable water, and therefore governs the volume of groundwater stored in the the first 100 feet below ground surface (bgs), 6% for the 100 to 200 feet bgs, and 5% from 200 to 1000 feet bgs.
-However, they don't give any supporting evidence for these percentages.
-SY in the Sacramento
+1180 The specific yield (SY) is another important aquifer characteristic, as it defines the fraction of the

+1181 aquifer that contains recoverable water and therefore governs the volume of groundwater stored in the bgs.
+However, Reclamation doesn't give any supporting evidence for these percentages.
+SY in the

-Basin.
-USBR (1979) discussed the SY in Big Valley and postulated that it varies with depth, at 7% for higher percentage of riverine deposits), Big Valley's SY is likely on the lower end at 5%.
-This
+1182 Basin.
+Reclamation (1979) discussed the SY in Big Valley and postulated that it varies with depth, at aquifer materials were primarily deposited in a lacustrine environment (as opposed to Sacramento Valley which has a higher percentage of riverine deposits), Big Valley's SY is likely on the lower end at